newchuyalong/libgdx-learning/Using-libgdx-with-intellij-idea.md

 Following this guide will enable you to use IntelliJ IDEA while others on your team use the standard Eclipse setup.
 Note that a _workspace_ in Eclipse is  a _project_ in IntelliJ IDEA, and that a _project_ in Eclipse is a _module_ in IntelliJ IDEA.

+There is also a github repo containing a pre-built skeleton project for libgdx + IntelliJ that you can clone for a quick start: https://github.com/jrenner/libgdx-intellij-project-skeleton

 ## Quick reference ##

   1. Create a new project from scratch, name it and name the module _Main_.